Accredited Online Radiologic Technology Programs

 Indian Hills Community College

-This school provides a two-year hybrid associate of applied science degree program in radiologic technology where only the second year of the program is offered online.
+This school provides a two-year hybrid associate of applied science degree program in radiologic technology, with only the second year offered online.
 While more than half of this program will occur at clinical radiology departments or hospitals, students must be ready for an in-depth, hands-on experience.
 Activities include assisting physicians with procedures, providing emotional and physical patient care, and producing diagnostic radiographs.

-Consisting of 83 credits, the program includes courses such as medical terminology; radiology and medical imaging; diagnostic imaging protection; radiographic legal and ethical aspects; radiologic pathology; advanced radiographic procedures; digital imaging; and RT positioning.
+The program, which consists of 83 credits, includes courses such as medical terminology, radiology and medical imaging, diagnostic imaging protection, radiographic legal and ethical aspects, radiologic pathology, advanced radiographic procedures, digital imaging, and RT positioning.

 • Location: Ottumwa, IA